MethanePowered/MethaneKit/Apps/04-ShadowCube/README.md

 ## Shadow Cube Shaders

-HLSL 6 shaders [Shaders/ShadowCube.hlsl](Shaders/ShadowCube.hlsl) implement both shadow pass rendering and final pass with phong lighting, texturing and shadow map sampling all in one source file with help of `#ifdef ... #endif` pre-processor guards.
-These code blocks are enabled with macro-definitions passed to shader compiler:
+HLSL 6 shaders [Shaders/ShadowCube.hlsl](Shaders/ShadowCube.hlsl) implement both shadow pass rendering and final pass with Phong lighting, texturing, and shadow map sampling all in one source file with the help of `#ifdef ... #endif` pre-processor guards.
+These code blocks are enabled with macro-definitions passed to the shader compiler:
 - `ENABLE_TEXTURING` macro-definition:
   - Adds `texcoord` vector to `VSInput` and `PSInput` argument structures; enables code for passing texture coordinates from vertex to pixel shader with interpolation.
-  - Adds texture `g_texture` along with sampler `g_texture_sampler`
-    and enables code path for its sampling in pixel shader `CubePS`.
+  - Adds texture `g_texture` along with sampler `g_texture_sampler` and enables code path for its sampling in pixel shader `CubePS`.
 - `ENABLE_SHADOWS` macro-definition:
-  - Adds `shadow_position` vector to `PSInput` arguments structure and enables code path to calculate it in vertex shader `CubeVS`;
+  - Adds `shadow_position` vector to `PSInput` argument structure and enables code path to calculate it in vertex shader `CubeVS`.
-  - Adds `shadow_mvpx_matrix` matrix to MeshUniforms structure of `g_mesh_uniforms` buffer;
+  - Adds `shadow_mvpx_matrix` matrix to `MeshUniforms` structure of `g_mesh_uniforms` buffer.
   - Adds shadow-map texture `g_shadow_map` along with shadow-map sampler `g_shadow_sampler` and enables code path for shadow map sampling in pixel shader `CubePS`.

 ```cpp
 #include "ShadowCubeUniforms.h"